Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Summary and conclusion

 There has been lots of studies considering the Sommerfeld enhancement induced by subhalos, \eg~\cite{KuhlenEtAl2009,Bovy2009,LattanziEtAl2009,PieriEtAl2009,SlatyerEtAl2012,ZavalaEtAl2014a,BoddyEtAl2019,RunburgEtAl2021} (see also refs.~\cite{BoddyEtAl2017,BoddyEtAl2018,BoucherEtAl2021,AndoEtAl2021,BoardEtAl2021}).
 Most of them address the $s$-wave case, and overall, our results are in qualitative agreement with these.
 There are quantitative differences coming from the different theoretical assumptions or parameters used, but our analytical results can be applied to a wide range of model configurations, and should allow to recover (or complete in overlooked regimes) those of past studies.
 We are not aware of such a full analytical derivation, especially for $p$-wave annihilation, thus we hope that our study will allow the reader to grasp the very details of the Sommerfeld-enhanced subhalo contributions to gamma-ray signals.
 These questions are further explored in a companion study \cite{LacroixEtAl2022}, dedicated to a thorough analysis of the combined Sommerfeld and subhalo enhancement effects on concrete target examples.

-\acknowledgments This work has been supported by funding from the ANR project ANR-18-CE31-0006 ({\em GaDaMa}), from the national CNRS-INSU programs PNHE and PNCG, and from European Union's Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement N$^{\rm o}$ 860881-HIDDeN.
+\acknowledgments We would like to thank the anonymous referee for her/his constructive and precise comments which helped us improve the presentation of our results.
+This work has been supported by funding from the ANR project ANR-18-CE31-0006 ({\em GaDaMa}), from the national CNRS-INSU programs PNHE and PNCG, and from European Union's Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement N$^{\rm o}$ 860881-HIDDeN.
 JPR work is supported by grant SEV-2016-0597-17-2 funded by MCIN/AEI/10.13039/501100011033 and ``ESF Investing in your future''.
 MASC was also supported by the {\it Atracci\'on de Talento} contracts no. 2016-T1/TIC-1542 and 2020-5A/TIC-19725 granted by the Comunidad de Madrid in Spain.
 The work of JPR and MASC was additionally supported by the grants PGC2018-095161-B-I00 and CEX2020-001007-S, both funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe''.
 GF acknowledges support of the ARC program of the Federation Wallonie-Bruxelles and of the Excellence of Science (EoS) project No. 30820817 - be.h “The H boson gateway to physics beyond the Standard Model”.